-· Plan providers
+· Plan Providers

-Plan providers are physicians and other health care professionals in our service area that we contract with to provide covered services to our members.
+Plan providers are physicians and other healthcare professionals in our service area that we contract with to provide covered services to our members.
 We contract with Washington Permanente Medical Group (Medical Group) to provide or arrange covered services for our members.
 Medical care is provided through physicians, nurse practitioners, physician assistants, and other skilled medical personnel.
 Specialists in most major specialties are available as part of the medical teams for consultation and treatment.
-Other necessary medical care, such as physical therapy, laboratory and X-ray services, is also available.
 We credential Plan providers according to national standards.

 We list Plan providers in the provider directory, which we update periodically.
 Directories are available at the time of enrollment or upon request by calling our Member Service at 888-901-4636 (TTY: 711).
-The list is also on our website at www.kp.org/feds.
+The list is also on our website at www.kp.org/feds/wa-options.